Iambian/dotd-magicalc/readme.md

 `'SPELLS'` is a list of all the magic you own.
 You can either use abbreviations or full names.

-Entries which contain either "True" (you own this item) or "False" (you do not own this item) should only ever contain that.
+Entries which contain either `True` (you own this item) or `False` (you do not own this item) should only have one of those two options.

 Entries which contains numbers may only be non-negative whole numbers.

 Known Issues (Script)
 ---------------------
-* Magics that are heavily reliant on other cast magics, such as the Enigma type magic, may show up incorrectly in some cases due to list extension.
-This very problem is why I don't broadly share this utility, and it's not an easy one to solve.
-This can be partially mitigated by changing the `MAGICLIST_EXTEND` variable in the script to a lower number.
-In other cases, pairs that should show up but don't is because one or the other are unable to make the list on their own merits, and is thus considered not cast.
+* Magics that depend on other magics being cast may not return correctly.
+Work has been done to solve this, but no rigorous testing has been done.
+Be aware of this possibility.

 Known Issues (Magic)
 ---------------------